Home » Milan » Pinacoteca Ambrosiana

 The museum has 24 rooms hosting Leonardo da Vinci’s Portrait of a Musician, Caravaggio’s Basket of Fruit, Raphael’s Cartoon for the School of Athens, and many other masterpieces.

-Along with Renaissance pieces, the museum’s collections also feature paintings by significant artists and painters from the 17th, 18th, 19th, and early 20th-century.
+Along with Renaissance pieces, the museum’s collections also feature paintings by significant artists and painters from the 17th, 18th, 19th, and early 20th centuries.

 One of the 15 paintings that can legitimately be credited to Leonardo da Vinci is housed in the Pinacoteca Ambrosiana.

-Take the chance to admire over 1500 Ambrosiana Pinacoteca artworks placed in this beautiful architecture.
+Take the chance to admire over 1500 Ambrosiana Pinacoteca artworks in this beautiful architecture.

-You can buy tickets for Pinacoteca Ambrosiana Milano online.
+You can buy tickets for Pinacoteca Ambrosiana Milano online or at the box office at the art gallery.

 Online tickets save time as you don’t have to travel to the attraction and stand in a long queue to get tickets.